How You Can Help Now

 As the crisis and long-term impacts continue to unfold, the Community Foundation for the Fox Valley Region and United Way Fox Cities will continue to assess the granting approach as the granting committee continues to meet.

 The committee consists of representatives from the Community Foundation and United Way, and approved by the Foundation’s Board of Directors.
-Recipients of grants will be asked to submit a brief summary of how the grant dollars were used related to the crisis relief, response or recovery efforts.

 Approved grantees will be published on our website and United Way as grants are awarded.

 The Community Foundation is waiving all credit card and administrative fees for this fund.
 Every dollar donated into the fund will be put into action in the community.

 Please make checks payable to “The Community Foundation/COVID-19.”